 This project came about thanks to a comment by Scott Harrington in the amastro discussion group about the magnitudes of NGC 4147 and NGC 5694 (total mags, Scott, are 10.25 and 9.94 respectively; Table 1 has a lot more!).
-Brian Skiff made suggestions that considerably improved this discussion, and his 1999 globular list has also provided data and inspiration.
+Brian Skiff made suggestions that considerably improved this discussion, and his 1999 globular list has provided data and inspiration.
 Thanks also go to Charles Peterson for his big collection of UBVRI aperture photometry for the globulars (including his own observations for many of them); and to Bill Harris for his remarkable "McMaster Catalog" of Galactic globulars -- he showed us how to get the job done.
-I have also made use of the NASA/IPAC Extragalactic Database (NED) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
+I have made use of the NASA/IPAC Extragalactic Database (NED) which is operated by the Jet Propulsion Laboratory, California Institute of Technology, under contract with the National Aeronautics and Space Administration.
 This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France.

 Triangular comparisons of the standard deviations can, in principle, give the true statistical errors of each source.
 For a comparison between sources "1" and "2", we write the usual sum of squares,